Clarity-Digital-Twin/SeizureTransformer/literature/arxiv_submission/05_discussion.md

 ## Clinical Deployment Constraints

 The inability to achieve the standard clinical requirement of ≤10 FA/24h with ≥50% sensitivity reveals a critical gap between research achievements and deployment readiness.
 Our best clinical operating point achieved only 33.90% sensitivity at 10.27 FA/24h with NEDC OVERLAP, falling well short of the 50% sensitivity threshold that clinicians require for practical utility.
 This constraint is not merely academic—it determines whether AI assistants can be deployed in ICUs, where false alarms cause alarm fatigue and missed seizures delay critical treatment.
-The FDA's clearance of similar devices at these thresholds establishes a clear benchmark that current models cannot meet when evaluated with appropriate clinical standards.
+Prior clinical guidance cites thresholds around ≤10 FA/24h with ≥50% sensitivity; current models do not meet these levels when evaluated with appropriate clinical standards.

 ## Root Causes of Evaluation Gaps